 Because of the seriousness of this offense, you need an experienced criminal attorney who knows how to formulate a defense which will have a favorable outcome.
 When representing someone who has been accused of Reckless Endangerment, we take proving your innocence personally.

-Here at O'Malley and Sawyer, we offer many resources, such as:
+Here at Sawyer Legal Group, we offer many resources, such as:

 - Experience with District Attorneys